Sea Fishing Scotland’s West Coast

 Sea Trout Fishing: The Bombarda Rig

 Bombarda rig allows you to cast very light, small lures long distances and plumb the depths easily.
 Red and white, green and white and blue and white flies come recommended.
-The method involves the use of a bombarda – a clear, transparent weight that is areodynamic and moves through the water with minimal resistence and disturbance to fish.
+The method involves the use of a bombarda – a clear, transparent weight that is aerodynamic and moves through the water with minimal resistance and disturbance to fish.
 This acts as an invisible weight.
 The lure, which will be a small lighted weighted fly – perhaps 2-5g – then goes at the end of a long leader.
 Longer is better for lure presentation.
 Some use as long as 9ft, but this isn’t necessary if you aren’t able to fish with that much leader as casting does become trickier.

 The key advantage of fishing for sea trout with a bombarda rig is that it allows you to present lures very naturally.
-The fly moves seperately from your weight and will take much longer to reach the seabed, meaning that it has a more floaty, natural way of moving in the water.
+The fly moves separately from your weight and will take much longer to reach the seabed, meaning that it has a more floaty, natural way of moving in the water.
 It’s very difficult to achieve this with weighted lures while still having a decent casting distance.
 Having this extra weight also allows you to fish a very small, subtle lure at higher speeds.
-If you were fishing with an ultra light jig head, not only would you be unable to cast as far as you can with a bombarda rig, you’d also be unable to fish low in the water column at high speed, your lure would be near the surface.
+If you were fishing with an ultra-light jig head, not only would you be unable to cast as far as you can with a bombarda rig, but you’d also be unable to fish low in the water column at high speed, your lure would be near the surface.